uc-cdis/gen3.org/content/resources/developer/dev-introduction.md

 us know on the [forum](https://forums.gen3.org/), in the slack channel or through [corresponding](https://github.com/uc-cdis) GitHub issues.

-Your Pull Requests help us to improve the software further.
+Your Pull Requests help us to further improve the software.
 Please submit your Pull Request with detailed [description](#pull-requests-prs) and let us know about it through [forum](https://forums.gen3.org/) or slack.
 We will look at it as soon as possible!
 We will try to review it in the next sprint, but in rare